IRCAD/sight/modules/ui/qt/README.md

 ### Model

 - **model_series_list**: editor displaying the list of the organs in a ModelSeries.
-- **organ_transformation**: displays the organs list and allow an interactive selection to set the corresponding meshes in a composite.
+- **organ_transformation**: displays the organs list and allow an interactive selection to set the corresponding meshes in a map.

 ### Reconstruction